 Mobility for intra-hospital transport

-The high-performance turbine enables the HAMILTON-MR1 mechanical ventilator to be completely independent from compressed air, and its integrated high-capacity battery allows you to ventilate your patients during intrahospital transport without the need of an external power source.
+The high-performance turbine enables the HAMILTON-MR1 mechanical ventilator to be completely independent from compressed air, and its integrated high-capacity battery allows you to ventilate your patients during intrahospital transport without the need for an external power source.
 The compact design of the HAMILTON-MR1 mechanical ventilator makes handling much easier.All features

 Integrated high-performance turbine